 One of the biggest arguments made for the shortened school week is that it will save money for the district.
 Proponents say the schedule reduces overhead when you eliminate a full day of bus transportation, food service, and maintenance and operations.

-After the Duval County School District in Jacksonville, Fla. moved to the four-day schedule, they saved 0.7%.
-While that sounds like a measly return, it actually meant a $7 million reduction in spend for the district.
+After the Duval County School District in Jacksonville, Florida moved to the four-day schedule, they saved 0.7%.
+While that sounds like a small return, it actually meant a $7 million reduction in spend for the district.

 District 27J in Colorado noticed a large drop in teacher turnover after transitioning to a four-day school week, and this likely attributed to a greater sense of work-life balance.